viktorbobinski/viktorbobinski.github.io/_posts/2022-04-27-social-media-posting-app.md

 ## What I've learned

-- Develop from scratch a tested application used by many users, while working with a 'product owner' during whole process to meet their requirements
+- Develop a tested application from scratch which is used by many users, while working with a 'product owner' during whole process to meet their requirements
+- Work on a product incrementally, adding new functions and solving bugs on the way
+- Gather reviews from users and improve the product based on them
-- Learned Javascript from scratch for this project
+- Learned Javascript & Google Apps Script from scratch for this project, created the algorithm
-- Google Apps Script functions
 - Work with spreadsheets programmatically
-- Manage user accesses & permission levels
+- Manage user accesses & work with permission levels
 - Call a real API from within my App
-- Analyse Bitly data from Bitly links to find best groups and content
+- Analyse Bitly data from Bitly links to find best groups and content (using Bitly API: https://dev.bitly.com/)

 ## Functionalities
-- creates a calendar for posting contents in groups
+- Creates a calendar for posting contents in groups
-- shares data across tabs for easier workflow
+- Shares data across tabs for easier workflow of users
-- gathers data
+- Gathers user data from the posting activity
-- connects to Bitly API to create bitly link used to analyse reach of the campaign.
+- Connects to Bitly API to create bitly link used to analyse reach of the campaign.

 App supports optional advertisement content if group accepts ads and replacing a Facebook group functionality.